Department of Ophthalmology

 Content

 Neuro Ophthalmology/Ocular Pathology (Two Months) - The PGY2 Neuro/Path resident works in the clinics at Houston Methodist Hospital, BCM/Cullen Eye Institute, Ben Taub Hospital, and the MED VAMC.
 Residents participate in didactics several times per week at HMH, and in conference with Neuroradiology Rounds.
-Residents also work in Ocular Pathology on this rotation at HMH.
+Residents work in clinic alongside Dr. Rod Foroozan, Dr. Andrew Lee, and Dr. Sushma Yallamanchili.
+Residents also work in Ocular Pathology on this rotation at HMH with Dr. Chevez-Barrios.

-VAMC (Two Months) - The PGY2 VAMC resident participates in the surgical curriculum for cataract surgery and the evaluation of clinical patients at the MED VAMC.
-Residents work in the general clinic, evaluating routine ophthalmology patients, as well as in specialty clinics such as glaucoma.
+VAMC (Two Months) - The PGY2 VAMC resident participates in the surgical curriculum for cataract surgery, getting started early with the surgical portion of their training.
+Residents work in the general clinic, evaluating routine ophthalmology patients, as well as in subspecialty clinics such as glaucoma, cornea and retina.

 Ben Taub (Four Months) - The PGY2 Ben Taub resident participates in the surgical curriculum for cataract surgery and the evaluation of clinical patients at Ben Taub Hospital.
-Residents participate in specialty clinics, including Retina, Oculoplastics, Glaucoma, and Cornea.
-First year ophthalmology residents also perform primary cases in Oculoplastics on this rotation.
+Residents participate in subspecialty clinics, including retina, oculoplastics, glaucoma, and cornea.
+First year ophthalmology residents also perform primary cases in oculoplastics on this rotation.

 Heading